openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 More advanced refactoring recipes often require the construction of complex [Lossless Semantic Tree](/concepts-and-explanations/lossless-semantic-trees.md) (LST) elements.
 Manually constructing complex LST elements can be tedious and unfamiliar to developers accustomed to authoring code as text.
 OpenRewrite addresses this need with `JavaTemplate`, which parses textual code snippets into LST elements ready for use in a [visitor](visitors.md).

 {% hint style="success" %}
-`JavaTemplate` produces LSTs that are correctly formatted, fully type-attributed, and able to reference symbols from the lexical scope of insertion.
+`JavaTemplates` produces LSTs that are correctly formatted, fully type-attributed, and able to reference symbols from the lexical scope of insertion.
 {% endhint %}

 ## Construction

-`JavaTemplate` are constructed within a `JavaVisitor` by calling `JavaTemplate.builder()`:
+`JavaTemplates` are constructed within a `JavaVisitor` by calling `JavaTemplate.builder()`:

 ```java
 public class ChangeMethodInvocation extends JavaIsoVisitor<ExecutionContext> {